connoryang1/downstream-test/README.md

 ---

+The retention policy — which slot gets overwritten next — is fully determined by the chosen algorithm (steady, stretched, tilted, or a hybrid) and isn't separately configurable.
+Concepts like "bins" or "segments," shown in some of the visualizations below, are internal implementation details of how a given algorithm organizes the buffer; they aren't a parameter you set yourself.

 ## How It Works

 A traditional ring buffer overwrites the oldest slot, keeping only the tail of the stream:

 ![Traditional ring buffer showing only recent items retained](https://raw.githubusercontent.com/mmore500/downstream/master/docs/docs/buffer-2.png)

-Downstream tracks *which item to overwrite* at each step so that retained items stay spread across the entire stream history.
-The animation below shows this step by step — each new item either claims a slot or is discarded, and the buffer always maintains representative coverage:
+Downstream tracks which item to overwrite at each step so that retained items stay spread across the entire stream history.
+The animation below shows this step by step for a larger, 16-slot buffer — each new item either claims a slot or is discarded, and the buffer always maintains representative coverage.
+Note that, unlike the diagram above, time in this animation runs top to bottom, and slots are grouped into labeled "bins" and "segments" — an internal detail of how the buffer is organized that's explained further below:

 ![Step-by-step ingestion simulation](tc497gif2.gif)

-After many items, the three algorithms produce distinct distributions across the buffer:
+In the animation above, labels like r0 and h0 are shorthand from the underlying algorithm: r followed by a number identifies which retained value is shown, and h followed by a number indicates that value's position within its bin.
+These labels reflect internal bookkeeping rather than something you need to track yourself — see the Architecture section below for how this connects to the public API.

+Downstream's general curation strategy — illustrated here for a single S=4 buffer — keeps items spread across the full history rather than just the most recent ones, unlike the ring buffer shown earlier:

 ![Downstream algorithm comparison showing steady, stretched, and tilted distributions](https://raw.githubusercontent.com/mmore500/downstream/master/docs/docs/buffer-1.png)

-Each column is a snapshot of the buffer at a given stream position.
-Colors indicate the original ingest time of the stored value — warm colors are older, cool colors are newer.
+Each column shows site assignments at a different point in the stream.
+Compare to the ring buffer above: the lookup formula here is more involved, but older items are retained instead of always being discarded.

 ### Choosing an Algorithm